Review: The Leica M10

 The M10’s metering functions differently, depending on whether or not the camera is in live-view.

 With live-view, the M10 meters using the sensor.
 Three modes are available: spot, centre-weighted and multi-field.
-These basically just work, with the multi-field option doing a particularly good job in difficult lighting.
+These modes basically just work as advertised, with the multi-field option doing a particularly good job in difficult lighting.
 Another bonus of using live-view is that it is very easy to see in advance the effects of the metering.

 With physical ISO and shutter speed dials plus a real aperture ring on the lens, it is easy to shoot fully manually with the camera.